-Full day tours leaving from Tulum takes you through the jungle in a Jeep convoy or by boat all the way to Punta Allen.
+Full-day tours leaving from Tulum takes you through the jungle in a Jeep convoy or by boat all the way to Punta Allen.
 There, you can watch wildlife and snorkel on the reef.
 In Punta Allen, you will experience the ocean side of Sian Ka’an.
 I did not go there so I won’t write more about it.

 We did not put Muyil ruins on our itinerary as we already visited several Mayan ruins (Coba, Chichen Itza and Tulum).
 But when I read on Cassie’s guide of the Mexican Ruins that it’s a well-kept secret and a magical place, I think that maybe we should have included it in the itinerary.

-What we did in Sian Ka’an Reserve
+What we did during our Sian Ka’an Tour

 Although we only saw their noses going out of the water, I was very excited to see manatees.
 One even made a special effort to show us quickly his body and tail.
 They are fascinating animals.
 They also live in Australia, but they are hard to spot.